trillion-network/trillion-contracts/doc/token_design.md

 We use OpenZeppelin's [Upgrades Plugin](https://github.com/OpenZeppelin/openzeppelin-foundry-upgrades) to deploy our contracts, which runs upgrade safety checks by default during deployments and upgrades.

-The proxy contract is a [`ERC1967Proxy`](https://eips.ethereum.org/EIPS/eip-1967) which gets deployed as part of the `Deploy.s.sol` script. `FiatTokenV1` is the logic contract which contains the implementation.
+The proxy contract is a [`ERC1967Proxy`](https://eips.ethereum.org/EIPS/eip-1967) which gets deployed as part of the `DeployFiatToken.s.sol` script. `FiatToken` is the logic contract which contains the implementation.

+To upgrade, use the `UpgradeFiatToken.s.sol` script.

 ## Roles

-The `FiatTokenV1` has a number of roles (addresses) which control different functionality:
+The `FiatToken` has a number of roles (addresses) which control different functionality:

 * `DEFAULT_ADMIN_ROLE` - acts as the default admin role for all roles.
 An account with this role will be able to manage any other role.
 * `MINTER_ROLE` - can create tokens and destroy tokens (that belong to them)